 The Azure Activity Log provides insight into subscription-level events that have occurred and includes a range of data, from updates on Service Health events to Azure Resource Manager operational data.
 If you wish to retain this data for longer than 90 days for audit, static analysis, or backup, you may want to Archive it.

 Open the portal and search for the “Activity Log” service and click on the “Export” button.
 Select a Subscription and Region and then check the box next to “Export to an Azure Storage Account.”
-Next, use the slider in order to select a number of days for the Activity Log events to be stored.
+Next, select the number of days for the Activity Log events to be stored.
 Select zero to save it indefinitely.
-Once you’ve made your selection, click “Save.”.
+Once you’ve made your selection, click “Save”.

 Some More Basic Tips that Can Lead To Great Azure Health

-- Set the storage space interleave at least as large as the I/Os of your workload (256 kB for data warehousing workloads and 64kB for OLTP workloads).
+- Set the storage space to interleave at least as large as the I/Os of your workload

-- If performance for workload isn’t high enough using standard storage, change to premium storage.
+- If performance for the workload isn’t high enough using standard storage, change to premium storage

 For MS SQL Server configuration, some of the most important points to remember are: